akeneo/pim-docs/cookbook/product/manipulate-product.rst

 * Create a simple select attribute

-In some cases, you will want to restrain values to a list of possibilities for a product attribute.
+In some cases, you will want to restrain values to a list of possibilities for an attribute.
 For instance, this example creates a color attribute with a list of predefined options:

 .. code-block:: php